UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team10-self-driving.md

 ### Reward Design
 The reward function $$r(L_t^{ego}, L_t^{world}, a_t, c_t)$$ considers ego-vehicle state, world state, action and high-level command, and is computed from the driving log at each timestep.
 The agent receives a reward of +1 for staying in the target lane at the desired position, orientation and speed, and is smoothly penalized for deviating from the lane down to a value of 0.
 If the agent is located at a "zero-speed" region(e.g. red light, or close to other traffic participants), it is rewarded for zero velocity regardless of orientation, and penalized otherwise except for red light zones.
 All "zero speed" rewards are scaled by $$r_{stop} = 0.01$$, in order to avoid agents disregarding the target lane.

-The agents receives a greedy reward of $$r_{brake} = +5$$ if it brakes in the zero-speed zone.
+The agents receives a greedy reward of $$r_{brake} = +5$$ if it breaks in the zero-speed zone.
 To avoid agents chasing braking region, the braking reward cannot be accumulated.
 All rewards are additive.
 One interesting observation is that with zero-speed zones and brake rewards, there is no need to explicitly penalize collisions.
-We compute the action-values over all high-level commands("turn left", "turn right", "go straight", "follow lane", "change left" or "change right") for each timestep, and use multi-branch supervision when distilling the visumotor agent.
+We compute the action-values over all high-level commands("turn left", "turn right", "go straight", "follow lane", "change left" or "change right") for each timestep, and use multi-branch supervision when distilling the visuomotor agent.

 ## Demo
 <iframe width="560" height="315" src="https://www.youtube.com/embed/1kX7bcJ5cY0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>